 Merlin had left the door unlatched, so Arthur kicked his foot against it to open it further.
 He sighed when he saw the pile of semi bloodied bandages that used to be around Merlin's face left in a pile on the floor.
 He hadn't really noticed that Merlin wasn't wearing them earlier.

 "You're never going to learn, are you?"
 Arthur made his way up to Merlin's room and laid his servant down on the bed once he had reached it.
 He noticed that there was a bruise high up on Merlin's forehead.
 He must have gotten that somehow when he was wandering about the castle.
 How had he managed that, anyway?
 Maybe someone found him and helped him to the courtyard.
-Arthur leant forward to pull the covers over Merlin when his sword knocked the cup off of the table.
+Arthur leant forward to pull the covers over Merlin when his sword knocked the cup off of the table behind him.
 He muttered something to himself turned around to pick it up.

 "Strangeth."
 He heard behind him.
 Well, he didn't actually hear what the word was, but he thought he heard Merlin whispering it.